• Skip to primary navigation

 What to eat with gochujang pork chops

-Serve up your gochujang pork chops with a side mint watermelon salad and some rice.
+Serve up your gochujang pork chops with a side mint watermelon cucumber salad and some rice.
 You can use basmati rice, cauliflower rice, or ginger rice!
 A nice little garnish is to use some sesame seeds and green onions.

 If you don’t have watermelon on hand, you can also mix it up and serve beside other sides, like sauteed bok choy, an Asian salad, or roasted sweet potatoes with miso tahini butter.

+Where can I find gochujang?
 Many supermarkets have gochujang paste in the Asian food aisle.
 Otherwise, check your local Asian grocer—keep your eye out for a red tub, as the packaging is usually red.
 If you can’t find any, you can always grab some online.

-As you can tell by the amount of gochujang recipes on my blog, it’s one of my favorite seasonings!
+What else can I make with gochujang?
+As you can tell by the number of gochujang recipes on my blog, it’s one of my favorite seasonings!
 I have recipes for Korean chicken thighs, a Korean burrito, a gochujang pulled pork sandwich, crockpot Korean gochujang pork, the gochujang pulled pork Korean pizza, and bang bang cauliflower.

+Can I make this without a BBQ?
 You sure can!
 Simply use a grill pan instead.

 Tap stars to rate!